| About | Safe Return to Campus

 Updated: 06/18/2020 8:00am

-We are planning to open both retail locations and the main dining hall for the fall semester.
-Worcester State's food service provider, Chartwells, has developed an extensive safe return plan for students, faculty and staff.
+Worcester State's food service provider, Chartwells, has developed an extensive safe return plan for students, faculty, and staff.

-Yes; the bookstore will have social distancing spacing similar to other retail places.
+Yes; the bookstore is open and will have social distancing spacing similar to other retail spaces.

 Worcester State has secured a number of laptops to loan to students who are in need.
 Students who are in need of a laptop to support their academic success, should apply for support from the Worcester State Student Emergency Fund at https://www.worcester.edu/Student-Emergency-Fund/.